| |

 Nutrient Comparison between shelf stable and fresh milled flour

 If you are like me, you like a good chart!
 You can see that there are significantly more nutrients in fresh milled flour.
-Now, this will vary depending on type of flour, for example, I use ancient grains frequently and those have varying nutrients profiles.
+Now, this will vary depending on the type of flour, for example, I use ancient grains frequently and those have varying nutrient profiles.
 But, the point is, the nutrients don’t oxidize away in fresh milled flour.
 They are retained and ready for your body to absorb!

 NutrientFresh Milled Whole Grain Flour (Approximate)Shelf Stable Refined Flour (Approximate)Notes